We don’t support this browser anymore.

 Filling the racks in these stores are exclusive items from the likes of Nike and Adidas.
 JD is known for its strong brand relationships and is even Nike’s single largest partner globally.
 Being able to offer these ‘JD Exclusives’ helps to lure customers into stores and boost market share.

 The group’s sales mix by region is also better balanced than some of its biggest competitors, which helps smooth out bumps in the road if one market slows.
-With UK and ROI sales having a disappointing start to the year, this diversity is helping to keep growth targets alive.
+With UK sales having a disappointing start to the year, this diversity is helping to keep growth targets alive.
 And because the group sits at the premium end of the market, it typically has healthier margins than its peers too.

 But JD Sports faces challenges.
 CEO Régis Schultz hasn’t shied away from ambitious expansion plans in North America and Europe, but growth isn’t coming cheap.
 Its strong balance sheet means there isn’t currently cause for concern, but £0.5bn of additional capital spend for store expansion and the latest billion-dollar Hibbett deal does increase the pressure to deliver.